KC and the Sunshine Band: 1980s

+"Please Don't Go" was the first Billboard number one hit of the 1980s.
+With the explosion of new wave music and the declining popularity of disco, the group explored other styles and changed labels, joining Epic Records in 1980 after TK Records went bankrupt.
+With a change in styles, Casey enjoyed success, dueting with Teri DeSario with "Yes, I'm Ready", which hit number 2 in March 1980; the adult contemporary sound was much different from his disco hits of the 1970s, and his first major success away from the Sunshine Band.

 In 1981, the partnership between Finch and Casey came to an acrimonious end.
 Two years after the release of the previous album, the band released two albums with new material: The Painter (1981) and Space Cadet Solo Flight (1981).
 These albums did not chart, but in 1982, with All in a Night's Work a hit track called "Give It Up" (1983) brought a return to success in the UK, and appeared one year later in the U.S. Top 40.
 The song was also featured on the band's next album, 1983's KC Ten.
 Epic Records, however, refused to issue the song as a single due to its prior failure in the US.
 Because of this, a frustrated Casey formed Meca Records, releasing the single himself on this label in a final attempt to garner the song some success in America.
 It worked, but the album still failed to meet expectations.
 This led to the group falling into stasis around 1984 with Casey's retirement.